Transfer Credit Policies

 - Developmental/remedial coursework or any coursework taken below a 100 level

-For credit by equivalency exam (i.e. CLEP or OPI), Cortland students are not eligible to receive credit when they are enrolled in or have completed a higher-level course within the same discipline.
+- For credit by equivalency exam (i.e. CLEP or OPI), Cortland students are not eligible to receive credit when they are enrolled in or have completed a higher-level course within the same discipline.

 Transfer Credit Limits

-Transferability of Grades
+Transfer of Grades

 While credits are transferable, grades earned at other colleges are not calculated in the Cortland grade point average.
 Your Cortland GPA will be determined solely by graded coursework completed at SUNY Cortland.
 As a new transfer student, your beginning GPA at Cortland will be 0.0.